Project for popularisation of AI safety topics through competitions and gamification

 The idea is to start a public competition to find the craziest/most surprising ways in which you can make an arbitrary AI system, or even a “surely safe AI system” fail.

 One of the strong aspects of open source software is the possibility that many more people can discover bugs in it.
-Similar approach applies to AI.
-Then developers can either fix these problems before it is too late — or, not less importantly, have more modest expectations and know where we can apply AI, and just as importantly, where not.
+A similar approach applies to AI.
+Then developers can either fix these problems before it is too late — or, no less importantly, have more modest expectations and know where we can apply AI, and just as importantly, where not.

-I believe the interactivity and gamification is an important property.
+I also believe that the interactivity and gamification is an important property.

 Finding bugs in the agents probably does not even require programming skills.
-So various people can participate and contribute.
-During that exercise they also make themselves more familiar with the topics.
-The latter in turn makes easier for more people to enter the field of AI safety and then over time to become also more professional in these topics, providing novel solutions to existing ones, or even finding new and deeper problems, before it is too late.
+Therefore various people can participate and contribute.
+During that exercise they will also familiarize themselves with the topics.
+The latter in turn makes it easier for more people to enter the field of AI safety and over time to become more proficient in these topics as well, providing novel solutions to existing ones, or even finding new and deeper problems, before it is too late.

 It seems to me that by utilising an obviously rising trend in our world — computer games — to create a positive change in AI safety, is not only the easiest, but also one of the most promising routes to take when trying to improve our prospects of future survival.